thekaigonzalez/Hachnzen/docs/Chap-1/index.md

 In german, this is similar to the words such as *Antibabypillen*, in the terms that words are combined to form a single word;
 that is a description of multiple things, *a combination*.

+In hach, a way to say the full language's name "Hachnzen", is by using the "hac" abbreviation.
+It will always be interpreted as the full name.

 ## Basic Conversation Example